Fjellvang/DotsShooter/Assets/Scripts/SpatialPartitioning/Readme.md

 the approach is quite naive, we could consider using sparse grid to reduce memory usage.

 a quadtree was considered, but to reduce random memory access, we decided to go with a grid.

+## Update

+We're currently unsure whether this is the best approach.
+We should consider comparing with a quadtree implementation.